 When you’re working on a painting in the Procreate app, it can be hard to remember what brush you used.
 This is especially true if you have a lot of different brushes that are all similar or that have similar (or weird) sounding names.
 Before starting your next project, read these tips for remembering what brush you used in Procreate.

 The more brushes you buy, the harder it gets to remember which brush you used in what painting.
 Heck, you probably don’t even remember which brushes you have if your list is as long as mine was.
 That’s why I created this Skillshare class on how to organize your brushes in Procreate.

-At the time of this writing, the Procreate app does not have a built in way to figure out which brush you already used in your project.
+At the time of this writing, the Procreate app does not have a built in way to figure out which brush you used in your previous projects.
 However, if you follow these tips, you’ll be able to remember which brushes you use in your projects more easily.

 In this post, I’m going to teach you some simple ideas for remembering which brushes you used in your paintings in Procreate, no matter how long your brush library list is.

 Be sure to scroll to the bottom of this post to see some new features added in Procreate 5.2 that will help you remember what you used in your CURRENT project.